ADAB – ÂDÂB

 أدب - آداب

 Âdâb is the plural of adab.
 It is the general name for the conduct of Muhammad (asm).
 Through his Sunnah, Prophet Muhammad (asm) displayed the whole Islamic âdâb.

 Sunnah as-Saniyyah has degrees.
 Some of them are wâjib, these are not to be abandoned.
-This sort is described in detail in the Illustrious Sharî’ah.
+This sort is declared in detail in the Illustrious Sharî’ah.
 They are muhkamât and are not to be changed in any aspect.
 Another sort of it is nawâfil.
 The sort of nawâfil also is of two sorts:

 One sort is the Sunnah as-Saniyyah subjected to ‘ibâdah.
-They, too, are declared in the books of the Sharî’ah, and to change them is bid’ah.
-The other sort is called âdâb, and are mentioned in the books of the Prophet's biography (siyar).
-Opposition to them cannot be called bid’ah, but it is an opposition of a sort to the Prophet's âdâb and means not benefiting from their nûr and true adab.
-This sort is to follow Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm’s actions concerning general custom, habitual actions and fıtrî acts, which are known through tawâtur.
-For example, there are numerous Sunnah as-Saniyyah showing the âdâb of speaking, and explaining the principles of the âdâb of eating, drinking, and sleeping, and concerning social relations.
-The Sunnahs of this sort are called âdâb.
-One who follows this âdâb transforms his habitual actions into ‘ibâdah and receives significant faydh from the âdâb.
-Practising the smallest aspect of such âdâb recalls Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm, and imparts a nûr to the heart.
+They, too, are declared in the books of the Sharî’ah.
+To change them is bid’ah.
+The other sort is called âdâb that they are described in the books of the Prophet's biography (Siyar as-Saniyyah).
+Opposition to them is not called bid’ah.
+But it is a sort of opposition to the Prophet's âdâb; it is to not benefit from their nûr and such true adab.
+As for this sort, it is to follow Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm’s actions of general custom, habitual practices and fıtrî acts, which are known through tawâtur.
+For example, there are many Sunnah as-Saniyyah that concern social relations, show the conduct of speaking and declare the principles of the conduct of the states, such as eating, drinking and sleeping.
+The Sunnah of this sort is called âdâb.
+However, one, who follows such âdâb, transforms his customary actions into ‘ibâdah and receives significant faydh from that âdâb.
+Conforming to the smallest âdâb reminds of Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm and gives a nûr to the heart.

-The most important among the Sunnah as-Saniyyah are those which are the symbols of Islam and are connected with the shaâ’er.
-In fact, Shaâ’er are ‘ubûdiyyah, they concern the community, and are general rights of a sort.
-As the whole community benefits from one person doing them, so on the person giving them up, the whole community is responsible.
-There can be no riyâ in the performance of shaâ’er of this sort, and they should be proclaimed.
-Even if they are of the nawâfil sort, they are still more important than personal fardhs.
+The most important among the Sunnah as-Saniyyah are the Sunnahs, which are the symbols of Islam and connected with the shaâ’er.
+Shaâ’er is an ‘ubûdiyyah concerning the community which is, in fact, a sort of general right.
+As the whole community benefits through one person performing them, the whole community will be responsible for its abandonment.
+Riyâ cannot penetrate this sort of shaâ’er, and it is to be proclaimed.
+Even if they are of the nawâfil sort, they are more important than personal fardhs.

-Question: How can there be adab in the face of al-‘Allâm ul-Ghuyûb, Who sees and knows everything and from Whom nothing can be hidden?
-Situations which cause shame or embarrassment cannot be concealed from Him.
-One sort of adab is tasattur, that is veiling the states which cause to disgust.
-But nothing can be hidden from the sight of al-‘Allâm ul-Ghuyûb.
+Question: How can there be courtesy (adab) before Al-‘Allâm ul-Ghuyûb, Who sees and knows everything and from Whom nothing can be hidden?
+Situations that cause shame cannot be concealed from Him.
+One sort of courtesy (adab) is tasattur; it is to veil the states which are a cause of being loathed.
+There cannot be tasattur before Al-‘Allâm ul-Ghuyûb.

-In just the same way, As-Sâni’ Zuljalâl has numerous Names, and each Name has a different manifestation.
-For example, just as the Name of Ghaffâr requires the existence of sins and the Name Sattâr, the existence of faults, so too, the Name of Jamîl does not wish to see ugliness.
-Names pertaining to His beauty (Jamâl) and perfection (Kamâl) like Latîf, Karîm, Hakîm, and Rahîm require that beings be in the most beautiful form and best possible situations.
-And those Names pertaining to His beauty (Jamâl) and perfection (Kamâl), they want to display their beauties in the view of malâikah, rûh beings, jinn and man through the beautiful conditions and fine courtesy (adab) of beings.
+In the same way, As-Sâni’ Zuljalâl has numerous Names.
+Each Name has a different manifestation.
+For example, just as the Name Ghaffâr requires the existence of sins and the Name Sattâr, the existence of faults, so too, the Name Jamîl does not wish to see ugliness.
+Names pertaining to His beauty (Jamâl) and perfection (Kamâl) like Latîf, Karîm, Hakîm and Rahîm require beings to be in the most beautiful form and best situation among the possible ones.
+And as for those Names pertaining to His beauty (Jamâl) and perfection (Kamâl), they want to display their beauties in the view of malâikah, rûh beings, jinn and man through the beautiful conditions and fine courtesy (adab) of beings.